rdeodoo/odoo-toolbox/misc-tips/shell-tools/README.md

   # setup your DB, like creating the 5 SO you need
   ./odoo-bin -d mydb ..
   # copy the DB
-  cpodoo mydb mydbB
+  cpodoo mydb mydbBkp
   # restart your DB and generate the invoice
   ./odoo-bin -d mydb ..

-  # you adapted the code be cause the invoice was wrong
+  # ..you adapted the code because the invoice was wrong..

-  # now bootstrap again a DB based on the back you made
+  # now bootstrap again a DB based on the backup you made
-  cpodoo mydbB mydb
+  cpodoo mydbBkp mydb
   # retry generating the invoice
   ./odoo-bin -d mydb ..

   # you can repeat this infinitely:
-  cpodoo mydbB mydb
+  cpodoo mydbBkp mydb
   ./odoo-bin -d mydb ..
   ```

+This is the code to add in your `~/.bash_aliases` file:

 ```
 cpodoo() {